treehopperjen/VibePy/README.md

 - Applying the digital filter to the noise to create compensated noise
 - Playing and recording the compensated noise to evaluate whether the digital filter worked

 **Evaluate:** If the compensation filter is accurate, the shape of the amplitude spectra of the original noise and the recorded, compensated noise should match.
-Otherwise, another round of compensation may be necessary to fine-tune the compensation filter. *See the article cited above for more details.*
+Otherwise, another round of compensation may be necessary to fine-tune the compensation filter.
+Note that the overall amplitude of the noise and the recorded, compensated noise may differ because amplitude has not been calibrated yet.

 **Calibrate playback amplitude**